rondlite/reaction-docs/public-docs/reporting-guide.md

 Once we've determined our final action, we'll contact the original reporter to let them know what action (if any) we'll be taking.
 We'll take into account feedback from the reporter on the appropriateness of our response, but we don't guarantee we'll act on it.

-Finally, the Reaction Commerce Conduct Committee will make a report on the situation and may choose to submit a public report of the incident.
+Finally, the Demand Cluster Conduct Committee will make a report on the situation and may choose to submit a public report of the incident.

 ## Appealing

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact Reaction Commerce at <mailto:conduct@reactioncommerce.com> with your appeal and the Team will review the case.
+To appeal a decision of the working group, contact Demand Cluster at <mailto:conduct@demandcluster.com> with your appeal and the Team will review the case.